mtolan2023/Earthqake_Plots_Leaflet/README.md

 # Plotting Earthquake data using Leafet

 This project uses GEOJSON data to plot earthquakes in the US, using Leaflet to build a map.
 It makes it apparent where earthquakes are happening the most frequently as well as the depth, intensity and time of each earthquake.
+These visualizations make it possible to easily view the locations of highest earthquake frequency and intensity in the US.

 Earthquake data taken from the USGS: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php